harrtho/alfred-workflow/README.md

 <a name="from-source"></a>
 ### From source ###

-1. Download the `alfred-workflow-X.X.X.zip` from the [GitHub releases page][releases].
+1. Download the `alfred-pyworkflow-X.X.X.zip` from the [GitHub releases page][releases].
 2. Extract the ZIP archive and place the `workflow` directory in the root folder of your workflow (where `info.plist` is).

 Your workflow should look something like this: